PayPal’s Shift to Cryptocurrencies: A New Era for Crypto Payments

 What is it that PayPal is looking to achieve?

-In a nutshell, PayPal is just trying to make it easier to start accepting crypto payments.
+PayPal is positioning itself as an intermediary between traditional finance and the world of crypto, allowing users to buy, sell, and spend crypto easily, while charging a fee for transactions and asset purchases.
 PayPal is looking to make money on a margin between the market price and the exchange rate between USD and crypto.
 PayPal will also charge you a fee when you buy or sell crypto assets.

-The company will want to expand its crypto service into more parts of the world throughout the year 2021.
+PayPal has been steadily expanding its cryptocurrency services worldwide, making crypto accessible to more users and merchants in various countries over the years.
 This could also be a tactic to keep its users tied to its ecosystem and to prevent users from exploring other cryptocurrency wallets.
 PayPal is on the verge of bringing Bitcoin and other cryptos to the homepage of hundreds of millions of active PayPal users, nearly 5 times than those who continue to hold cryptocurrencies across various wallets and exchanges.

 PayPal is also looking to acquire crypto firms to expand their embrace of crypto.
 According to reports, PayPal has been holding talks with BitGo, a company that allows investors to store Bitcoin and other cryptos securely.
 PayPal is expected to reach a potential deal with BitGo within weeks.